samolego/MultiLoaderTemplate/README.md

 Mostly to learn some gradle :)

 # Is it usable?
-Yes, it does, but there's one major downside to it - you can't use other mods to built against them in common/ module.
+Yes, it is, but there's one major downside to it - **you can't use other mods to built against them in common/ module**.